Hao-Jhe/HR_SCDM/ct07_coeff/README.md

 --- Main reference ---

-Cariolle, D. and H. Teyssèdre (2007): A revised linear ozone photochemistry parameterization for use in transport and general circulation models: multi-annual simulations, Atmospheric Chemistry and Physics, 7, 2183–2196, doi.org:10.5194/acp-7-2183-2007.
+Cariolle, D. and H. Teyssèdre (2007): A revised linear ozone photochemistry parameterization for use in transport and general circulation models: multi-annual simulations, Atmos.
+Chem.
+Phys., 7, 2183–2196, doi:10.5194/acp-7-2183-2007.